NEW! Introducing stress-free firing with the Prometheus Pre-Programmed PRO-7 kiln from Metal Clay Ltd.

-You can set 9 programmes, and each programme can have up to 8 segments or steps.
+You have 11 preset programmes, and 4 blank to set as you wish.
+Each programme can have up to 5 segments or steps.
 A segment could be like this: heat up at 300° C per hour, until you get to 800°C, then hold that temperature for 45 minutes.

 To be able to set several segments with different heating speeds and temperatures are very useful if you're firing base metals, like copper and bronze (where you want to heat up slower and hold steady to burn the binder out at a lower temperature before the full firing at a higher temperature), or doing glass fusing (which needs a slow heating, and a slow cool down, with a soak/hold at a low temperature to anneal the glass once fused).

 A good thing with programmes is that you only set them once, and they will stay there until you change them.
-So you could set one programme for firing silver clay, another for fusing glass coasters, and another for that perfect BRONZclay firing schedule you've come up with.
+So you could set one programme for firing silver clay, another for fusing glass cabochons, and another for that perfect Art Clay Copper firing schedule you've come up with.

-This kiln has a Orton AutoFire Express Digital Programmable Temperature Controller (like the one on Paragon, Sierra, and Evenheat kilns) which is programmed pretty much just like the one used on the Paragon SC2 Kiln.
+This kiln has a Orton AutoFire Express Digital Programmable Temperature Controller (similar to the one on Paragon, Sierra, and Evenheat kilns).

 The outer steel case measures 360mm x 370mm x 435mm, and is slotted for air circulation, so it keeps cool.
-The door opens 180° upright, and there's a small door vent above the bead door.
-It is normal for the metal above this vent and the door to discolour slightly with use.
+The door opens 180° upright and there's a small door vent.

 The ceramic firing chamber, enclosed in an inner steel case, measures 230mm x 205mm x 155mm internally, and heats from the top, sides and bottom, with the fast-firing elements safely embedded in the ceramic.